drapergem/draper/README.md

 ### Single Objects

-Ok, so you've written a sweet decorator, now you're going to want to put it in action!
+Ok, so you've written a sweet decorator, now you're going to want to put it into action!
 A simple option is to call the `decorate` method on your model:

 ```ruby